-From here on the fort actually gets deserted.
-The entry fee to the Gwalior fort is less.
-So all the lovers decide to find secretive chambers in the fort around here!
-Bhim Singh Rana briefly occupied the fort between the Mughals and Maratha rule.
+From here on, the Fort starts getting deserted.
+The Gwalior Fort's entry fee is less.
+So all the lovers find safe and comfortable hiding here!
+Bhim Singh Rana briefly occupied the Fort, between the Mughals and Maratha rule.

 Gujari Mahal View Point

-Once, when Raja Man Singh Tomar went on a hunting expedition, he comes across a Gujar girl called Ninni!
-You might have heard stories of how men tame the buffaloes to impress and marry girls, here the story is the other way round.
-The Gujjar girl was seen handling two buffaloes which were fighting and got their horns tangled in the fight.
+Once, when Raja Man Singh Tomar went on a hunting expedition, he came across a Gujar girl called Ninni!
+You might have heard stories of how men tame the buffaloes to impress and marry girls.
+Well, this time, the story is the other way round.
+Here, the Gujjar girl was seen handling two buffaloes fighting and got their horns tangled in the fight.

 Chaturbhuj temple aka Zero Temple

 One notable feature is that there is a plaque here with an inscription of "0".
 This is considered to be one of the first representations of zero.
-It is said that while numerals 1-9 existed, zero was always told as nothing, void, empty or in our language "shunya."
+It is said that while numerals 1-9 existed, zero was always told as nothing, void, empty, or in our language "shunya."

-There are many more temples like the rock-cut Jain temples of Gopachal hills, Sas Bahu Temple, Teli ka mandir and few more attractions which are within the fort complex but cannot be covered by foot.
-I am writing this as a separate post cos it definitely needs all that attention.
+There are many more temples in Gwalior, like the rock-cut Jain temples of Gopachal hills, Sas Bahu Temple, Teli ka Mandir, and few more attractions within the Fort complex be covered by foot.
+Thus, I am writing them in a separate post because it needs all that attention it deserves.

 Facts about Gwalior Fort

 - Gwalior Fort is called "Gibraltor of India" because of its massive wall standing on the cliff of a hill.
 The defensive mechanism is so thoughtful that heavy machines and animals cannot easily climb up this hill.